hanchangyo/slack-workspace-migrator/README.md

    - Check logs to see which channels were skipped

 4. **"User mapping failed"**

    - Users are mapped by email address
    - Ensure users exist in destination workspace with same emails

+5. **"Cannot unarchive channel"**
+   - Bot tokens cannot unarchive channels (Slack API limitation)
+   - Add SOURCE_USER_TOKEN to your .env file with a user token (xoxp-...)
+   - Ensure the user token has `channels:write` and `groups:write` scopes
+   - The user must have permission to archive/unarchive channels in the workspace

 ### Logs